13 Marketing Tactics That Helped Us Grow MRR By 71% in 7 Months - Organically With Social Media

 The engagement on our Facebook page remained quite low though:

-We only recently realised that what our audience wants most is posts that are:
+We only recently realized that what our audience wants most is posts that are:

 These posts have consistently done well in our recent experiments.